haydn/universal/README.md

 ## Accessibility

-Because this reset removes all default browser styles, important defaults for accessibility are removed.
-If you use this reset, you should add your own styles to ensure your content accessible:
+This reset removes some important accessibility defaults.
+If you use this reset, you should add your own styles to ensure your content is accessible, most
+importantly:

-1. Links should have an underline or similar indicator identify them.
+1. Links should be identify with an underline or similar indicator.
-2. Elements should be highlighted when focused.
+2. Focusable elements should be highlighted when focused.